tonyfischetti/assertr/README.md

 - `num_row_NAs` - counts number of missing values in each row
 - `maha_dist` - computes the mahalanobis distance of each row (for outlier detection)

+Finally, each assertion function has a counterpart that using standard evaluation.
+The counterpart functions are postfixed by "_" (an underscore).

 ### More info